-1 After restarting your computer, double-click the Wireless Networking Utility (WNU) icon located on the screen.
-The WNU screen opens.
+1 After restarting your computer, double-click the Wireless Networking Utility (WNU) icon located on the desktop screen.

-2 Select a network to connect to from the Available Networks list, then click Connect.
+2 The WNU screen will appear.
+Select a network to connect to by selecting a network from the Available Networks list, then click Connect.